pygmyperch/sequoia/README.md

 ## Not R
 A stand-alone Fortran version can be found in [sequoia_notR](https://github.com/JiscaH/sequoia_notR) .
 It does not require the genetic data to pass through R, which may be nearly impossible for very large datasets.
 Note that it does not offer all the features of the R package, as detailed in its manual.
 Its version will typically be functionally identical to the latest R package development version.

+## More R functions
+A collection of additional sequoia-related R functions can be found in [sequoiaExtra](https://github.com/JiscaH/sequoiaExtra).